open-feature/spec/specification/types.md

 A structure which supports definition of arbitrary properties, with keys of type `string`, and values of type `boolean`, `string`, or `number`.

-`key` is a required property with a value of `string`.
+`key` is a required property with a value of type `string`.
-`type` is an optional property with a `string` value indicating which client resolution method should be used to resolve the flag key.
+`type` is an optional property with a value of type `string`, indicating which client resolution method should be used to resolve the flag key.

 This structure is populated by a provider for use by an [Application Author](./glossary.md#application-author) via the [Evaluation API](./glossary.md#evaluation-api) or an [Application Integrator](./glossary.md#application-integrator) via [hooks](./sections/04-hooks.md).